Artist Kapoor's empty London home occupied

 Members include some veterans of the London Occupy anti-capitalist movement who pitched their tents outside St Paul's Cathedral for four months earlier this year.

-Kapoor's spiralling Olympic tower is largely sponsored by the world's largest steel manufacturer ArcelorMittal.
+Kapoor's spiraling Olympic tower is largely sponsored by the world's largest steel manufacturer ArcelorMittal.

 The 115-metre tall sculpture dominates the skyline, towering above a previously run-down part of east London.